BorisFouotsa/BorisFouotsa.github.io/index_2_research.md

 ### Eprints and notes

-- *PEGASIS: Practical Effective Class Group Action using 4-Dimensional Isogenies*, P. Dartois, J. K. Eriksen, T. B. Fouotsa, A. Herlédan Le Merdy, R. Invernizzi, D. Robert, R. Rueger, F. Vercauteren, B. Wesolowski, 2025.
-[Eprint](https://eprint.iacr.org/2025/401)
+- *WaterSQI and PRISMO: Quaternion Signatures for Supersingular Isogeny Group Actions*, T. B. Fouotsa, 2025.
+[Eprint](https://eprint.iacr.org/2025/1737)

 - *A note on the prime in SQISignHD*, Tako Boris Fouotsa, 2024.
 [Draft](https://github.com/BorisFouotsa/BorisFouotsa.github.io/blob/main/files/A_note_on_the_prime_in_SQISignHD.pdf)